Advertising on www.birmingham.gov.uk

 The placement of advertisements within the site will be coordinated to ensure they do not compromise the prime purpose and functionality of the website.

-All advertisements are subject to approval before they are placed on the Council's web site.
 The Council reserves the right to refuse to promote or to remove any individual advertisement, which, in the opinion of the Council is considered inappropriate.
 The suitability of individual advertisers may be checked with the Council's Trading Standards department.

 All adverts must adhere to the codes of conduct laid down by the Advertising Standards Authority and must not conflict with the Council's aims and priorities.
 The Advertising Standards Authority's Code includes provisions that marketing communications: